rtkartista/RobotSystems-avadhanr/week3/README.md

 * Grayscale line follower - `grayscale.py`
     1. Creted a new interpretor class to handle the grayscale sensor
     2. added a method to populate it with sensor values based on the picar-x lib
-    3. created a method to interpret the sensor data and send in the high level control commands to the picar-x
+    3. created a method to interpret the sensor data and send in the high level control commands to the picar-x.
     4. Controller class created in the `picar_new.py` which takes in the status from the interpretors and move the vehicle.
 * Camera lane detection `camera_w3.py`
     1. Followed the tutorials from `https://towardsdatascience.com/deeppicar-part-4-lane-following-via-opencv-737dd9e47c96` to detect lanes and move the vehicle.